platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

       $settings['redis.connection']['host'] = $redis['host'];
       $settings['redis.connection']['port'] = $redis['port'];

-      // Apply changes to the container configuration to make better use of Redis.
-      // This includes using Redis for the lock and flood control systems, as well
+      // You can leverage Redis by using it for the lock and flood control systems
+      // and the cache tag checksum.
+      // To do so, apply the following changes to the container configuration.
-      // as the cache tag checksum.
-Alternatively, copy the contents of that file
+      // Alternatively, copy the contents of the modules/contrib/redis/example.services.yml file
-      // to your project-specific services.yml file, modify as appropriate, and
+      // to your project-specific services.yml file.
-      // remove this line.
+      // Modify the contents to fit your needs and remove the following line.
       $settings['container_yamls'][] = 'modules/contrib/redis/example.services.yml';

       // Allow the services to work before the Redis module itself is enabled.
       $settings['container_yamls'][] = 'modules/contrib/redis/redis.services.yml';

-      // Manually add the classloader path, this is required for the container
+      // To use Redis for container cache, add the classloader path manually.
-      // cache bin definition below.
       $class_loader->addPsr4('Drupal\\redis\\', 'modules/contrib/redis/src');

-      // Use redis for container cache.
+      // Use Redis for container cache.
-      // The container cache is used to load the container definition itself, and
+      // The container cache is used to load the container definition itself.
-      // thus any configuration stored in the container itself isn't available
+      // This means that any configuration stored in the container isn't available
+      // until the container definition is fully loaded.
-      // yet.
-These lines force the container cache to use Redis rather than the
+      // To ensure that the container cache uses Redis rather than the
-      // default SQL cache.
+      // default SQL cache, add the following lines.
       $settings['bootstrap_container_definition'] = [
         'parameters' => [],
         'services' => [